-See below for a comprehensive list of recent research and reports on poverty-related issues in Canada.
+See below for some suggested research and reports on poverty-related issues in Canada.
 Links are arranged chronologically and by topic.

 Living in the Gap (Dignity for All, 2018).
 A snapshot of the monthly incomes, expenses, and experiences of six fictitious households.
 Drawn from across the country in rural and urban settings, these snapshots illustrate how precarity affects our lives on a daily basis.